Réalités (French magazine)

-Réalités was a French monthly of the post World War II era which commenced publication in February 1946, flourishing during the Trente Glorieuses, a period of optimism, recovery and prosperity in France after the austerity of Occupation, ceasing in 1978 in France, although the later US edition continued until 1981.
+Réalités was a French monthly of the post World War II era which commenced publication in February 1946, flourishing during the Trente Glorieuses, a period of optimism, recovery and prosperity in France after the austerity of Occupation, ceasing in 1978 in France.
+The US edition continued until 1981.

 Its articles ranged across French culture, economy and politics, and featured profusely illustrated stories of interest to tourists, especially those traveling to French colonies.
+It was the flagship title of a press group, Société d'études et de publications économiques (SEPE) (Society of studies and business publications) incorporating Connaissance des Arts, Vision, Entreprise, etc.

 Editorial objectives

-The magazine's founders were entrepreneurs Humbert Frerejean (1914-2001) and Didier Rémon (1922–), the editor Alfred Max, and first artistic director Alfred Brandler, replaced in 1950 by Albert Gilou.
-They proclaimed an intention to produce a high-class, profusely-illustrated publication which was to be outward-looking, an 'observatory on the world', after the years of Occupation during which information about the rest of the world was restricted.
-In a mission statement they expressed interest in leading readers to discover "how the other lives, whether a thousand kilomètres away or close by, how they eat, dress, work, love, entertain". ("Comment vit l'autre, à des milleurs de kilomètres ou à proximité, comment il mange, s'habille, travail, aime, s'amuse.").
+In November 1946, Didier Rémon created Société d'études et de publications économiques (SEPE) (Society of studies and business publications), registering Réalités as a press and publishing group.
+The magazine's founders were entrepreneurs Humbert Frerejean (1914-2001) and Didier Rémon (1922–), the editor Alfred Max, and first artistic director Alfred Brandler, replaced in 1950, when an English edition was launched, by Albert Gilou.

+They proclaimed an intention to produce a high-class, profusely illustrated publication which was to be outward-looking, an 'observatory on the world', after the years of Occupation during which information about the rest of the world was restricted.
+In a mission statement they expressed interest in leading readers to discover "how the other lives, whether a thousand kilometers away or close by, how they eat, dress, work, love, entertain". ("Comment vit l'autre, à des milleurs de kilomètres ou à proximité, comment il mange, s'habille, travail, aime, s'amuse.").
-In November 1946 Didier Rémon created Société d'études et de publications économiques (SEPE) (Society of studies and business publications), registering Réalités as a press and publishing group, and which from 1960 becomes part of the Hachette group.

 From 1947 the magazine included a literary supplement, with theatre plays, novels, or topical documents, and other supplements and special issues devoted to visual arts, fashion, business affairs, children and youth, followed.
 In November 1956, after 130 issues, the title merged with Femina-Illustration founded by Hélène Gordon-Lazareff.
 Its offices were then installed in the L'Illustration building, at 13 rue Saint-Georges (Paris).
 Until May 1964, the magazine was called Réalités Femina-Illustration, having absorbed the old Monde illustré in the process.

+From 1960 Réalités became part of the Hachette group.
 In June 1964, Réalités resumed its original title and came under the direction of Robert Salmon.
 After number 390, the title merged in December 1978 with Le Spectacle du monde.